Mountain Dew Code Red: History

 In March 2001, the Mountain Dew website hosted an online racing game.
 The top-scoring winners received a box containing a "you won" letter, six pack of bottles and a Code Red shirt, before this version was officially released.

 PepsiCo considered calling the variant Wild Cherry Mountain Dew, but branded it as Code Red as urban and ethnic focus groups preferred.
 In May 2001, Mountain Dew Code Red was released to stores in the United States.
 In its first year of production, Code Red increased overall sales of Mountain Dew by 6%.

 Diet Mountain Dew Code Red was introduced in 2002.
-It was replaced by Mountain Dew Code Red Zero in 2022.
+It was replaced by Zero Sugar Mountain Dew Code Red in 2022, However it is currently available in limited regional markets in the United States.

 The Mountain Dew flavor DEW-S-A, released for a limited time in 2017 and 2021, was a combination of red, white and blue Mountain Dew flavors, with Code Red serving as the red flavor in the mix.

 An energy drink version of Code Red was released in 2022.

 In popular culture

 During an overnight work session, researchers named the computer worm Code Red after the Mountain Dew variant they were drinking at the time.

 Mountain Dew Code Red was promoted in December 2010 with a television advertisement featuring rapper Jay Electronica performing his song "The Announcement".
 The campaign proved to be a successful marketing strategy, contributing to the product's widespread popularity amongst consumers.

-German rapper Sierra Kidd released a song in 2015 titled “Mountain Dew Code Red” in reference to the drink.
-The lyrics to the song only contain one line that mentions the drink: “Mountain Dew Code Red 808’s ey”.

-The Joe Iconis musical Be More Chill uses Mountain Dew Code Red as a plot device.
+The Ned Vizzini book, Be More Chill, uses Mountain Dew Code Red as a plot device.